 Heat about two quarts of the water to a simmer and add the salt, syrup and seasonings.
 Stir together until the salt is dissolved, then allow to cool.

 Rinse the hens inside and out and trim off excess chunks of fat.
 With a pointy knife, poke several holes through the skin over the breasts, thighs and backs.
-This'll let the brine and marinde in.
+This will let the brine and marinade in.
 Add the seasoned water to the cold water and submerge the hens.
 Allow to brine in the fridge for three hours.